Posted on

 Year: 2020

-This j cole speed painting was created quickly but intentionally — loose lines, strong color contrasts, and expressive layering.
-It’s part of my series on iconic music figures.
+This J Cole speed painting video was created quickly but intentionally — combining loose lines, strong color contrasts, and expressive layering.
+The portrait is part of my ongoing series featuring iconic music figures painted in a spontaneous, energetic style.

 Painting Specs